Historical Markers in Trumbull County, Ohio

 Trumbull County Timeline

-This timeline provides a condensed summary of the historical journey of Trumbull County, Ohio.
+This timeline provides a concise overview of the key events in the history of Trumbull County, Ohio.

 - 1800: Trumbull County is established on July 10, 1800, in the Northwest Territory.